violapatrao22/Facial-Age-Prediction-using-CNN-SVR-models/README.md

    cd your-repository

 2. **Install the required Python packages:**
-   Make sure you have Python installed, then install the necessary libraries using pip:
+   Make sure you have Python installed, then install the necessary libraries using pip.
-    ```bash
-   pip install numpy matplotlib pillow tensorflow scikit-learn

 3. **Dataset Structure:**
    The dataset should be organized in a way where each folder is named after the age it represents, containing images of people of that age.